 - Offer resources for assistance in taking their program remote.
 Employers may be concerned about how to implement a virtual internship plan, but resources like this from University of Wisconsin’s Matthew Hora showcase the benefits of these opportunities.

 Parker Dewey’s employer sponsorship program allows universities a revenue-generating opportunity where an employer sponsorship of any value can be split between a university and Micro-Internships for that university’s students.
 Here is additional information about that program (PDF).
-With all career events being remote, university recruiters may still have a surplus in their recruitment budget.
-This program offers university Employer Outreach teams an opportunity to engage employers who still wish to connect with students at target universities.
+This program offers university Employer Engagement teams a unique opportunity to engage employers year-round and a branding opportunity for employer sponsors interesting in a new way to get in front of students.

 Activate Your Alumni and other “Friends” of Your University